stevensonmat2/typescript-intro/README.md

 I recommend installing these tools on your own computer; they're all fully free and easy to uninstall after the course is over if you don't want them anymore.
 If you don't have a suitable computer to use, you may be able to get one on loan from the [PSU library](https://library.pdx.edu/study-spaces-computers/equipment), or you can use the Linux lab computers on campus.

-Any text editor and web browser will be okay for working through the assignments in this course, but I'm only going to be providing instructions for compiling in VSCode or a terminal, and for debugging in VSCode and Firefox.
+Any text editor and web browser will be okay for working through the assignments in this course, but I'm only going to be providing instructions for compiling in VSCode or a terminal, and for debugging in VSCode and Chrome.
 If you're using a different editor or browser and you encounter problems, Katherine and I can try to help, but we can't make any guarantees.

 ### Installing Node.js